3.00 Planning and Booking Your Travel

 - Federal regulations prohibit the charging of Business Class or First Class to federally sponsored research projects unless it is specifically approved by the sponsor and is documented in Coeus.

 - Travelers who fly Business Class (or First Class) must follow the requirements for documenting the lowest available coach fare (see 3.03 above).
-They must itemize the difference between the Business Class (or First Class) fare and the lowest available Coach fair.
+They must itemize the difference between the Business Class (or First Class) fare and the lowest available Coach fare.
 When travel is charged to a sponsored cost object the airfare difference must be charged to a non-sponsored discretionary cost object.
 If Business Class (or First Class) is allowed by the sponsor it is not necessary to itemize the airfare difference.

 - Federal regulations require that individuals whose travel is supported by federal funds use U.S. Flag Carrier Airlines.
 In some cases the use of airlines whose countries participate in the Open Skies Agreement is allowed.
 For clarification on this issue, please refer to Section 7.1 Use of U.S.-Flag Air Carriers.